How to Productively Communicate in a Culture of Miscommunication, Hostility and Division

 One of the keys to being an influencer and game-changer in today’s complicated and diverse work and political environments is learning how to say what needs to be said in a way to get the desired result; especially when what needs to be said is unpopular, difficult, can and will so easily be misconstrued as racist, misogynistic, micro-aggressive, Xenophobic or homophobic.
 You will learn how to avoid these land mines.

-Target audience: public and private sector managers, administrators, small group leaders, executive directors, pastors, chief executive officers, department heads, elected and appointed city and county leaders.
+Target audience: public and private sector managers, administrators, small group leaders, executive directors, pastors, chief executive officers, department heads, diversity officers, elected and appointed city and county leaders.

-- A more successful engagement process for improved leadership, communication and trust among staff, team members, colleagues and/or constituents in diverse social and social media environments.
+- Learn a better engagement process for improved leadership, communication, and trust among diverse staff, team members, colleagues and constituents

 Dr. Darrell L. Bock is Executive Director of Cultural Engagement and Senior Research Professor of New Testament Studies at Dallas Theological Seminary.